The fast food industry is booming, and it’s expected to be worth close to £10bn by 2021. That’s an impressive feat, but how did we get here?

 These apps connect consumers to restaurants that do deliveries like texas chicken delivery service for example, making it easier than ever to order hot food to our homes

 The fast food industry doubled in the three-year period from 2016–2019, and in 2018, UK families spent an annual average of £265 on takeaways, according to the Office of National Statistics.
 There’s no doubt that it’s big business.
+The result has seen a surge in the demand for delivery drivers.
+Part-time gigs workers have filled the demand and this has also resulted in CUVVA and others now offering hire & reward insurance based on usage.

 How food delivery apps work